 If a cross-classification of households is used as input into the trip production model and estimates of the percentage of households in segments or in cross-classification cells are not available, aggregate segmentation procedures are often employed.
-In the case of crossclassification, these may be two-step procedures where segments are defined for each variable (as described above for household size and automobile ownership) and the percentages in each cell estimated based on the marginal totals.
-For example, in the RTC model, Base 2008 Version 1.0, after the households are segmented by number of persons and number of autos as described above, an iterative proportional fitting (IPF)8 process is used to determine the cross-classification of households by persons and autos for each TAZ.
-The "seed" distribution for the IPF process was derived from NHTS data and is shown in Table 4.4.
+In the case of cross-classification, these may be two-step procedures where segments are defined for each variable (as described above for household size and automobile ownership) and the percentages in each cell estimated based on the marginal totals.
+For example, in the RTC model, Base 2017, after the households are segmented by number of persons and number of autos as described above, an iterative proportional fitting (IPF) process is used to determine the cross-classification of households by persons and autos for each TAZ.
+For details of an IPF method, see [41].
+The "seed" distribution for the IPF process was derived from NHTS data and is shown in Table 4.4 [40].